jtilly/mex/README.md

  * `/fortran`
        - `fibonacci.f90` module with Fibonacci function
-       - `gateway.f90` gateway script that can be called from Matlab
+       - `gatewayFortran.f90` gateway script that can be called from Matlab
        - `globaldef.f90` module with global definitions
        - `standalone.f90` a standalone program that calls the Fibonacci function independently from Matlab
  * `fibonacci.m` Matlab implementation of the Fibonacci function
  * `main.m` Matlab script that calls both the Matlab and Fortran implementation
- * `makefile` makefile for Linux and Mac OS X
+ * `fortran.makefile` fortran.makefile for Linux and Mac OS X